-- Hemophilia C (factor XI): very rare (increased frequency in Ashkenazi Jews); caused by an autosomal recessive defect
+- Hemophilia C (factor XI deficiency): very rare (increased frequency in the Ashkenazi Jewish population); caused by an autosomal recessive defect

-Hemophilia usually only affects males, as it is primarily an X-linked recessive disease!
+Hemophilia usually affects males, as it is primarily an X-linked recessive disease.

-Spontaneous or delayed onset bleeding (joints, muscular and soft tissue, mucosa) in response to different degrees of trauma (see the table below)
+Spontaneous bleeding or delayed-onset bleeding (joints, muscular and soft tissue, mucosa) in response to different degrees of trauma

 - Further sites/symptoms of hemorrhage: